projectcapsule/capsule/docs/content/general/proxy.md

 User "alice" cannot list resource "namespaces" in API group "" at the cluster scope
 ```

-However, the user can have permissions on some namespaces
+However, the user can have permission on some namespaces

 ```
 $ kubectl auth can-i [get|list|watch|delete] ns oil-production